killian31/SimpleNNViz/README.md

 ---

 ## Model Architecture
-We study a simple neural network with 2 inputs, 2 hidden layers of dimension 10, a last hidden layer of dimension 3 and a binary output on which we apply the sigmoid function:
+We study a simple neural network with 2 inputs, 2 hidden layers of dimension 10, a last hidden layer of dimension 3 and a single output on which we apply the sigmoid function:
 ![](nn.svg)

 ## 2-dimensional boundary